The start and stop method is one of several classic self-help techniques you can use to overcome premature ejaculation.

 It seemed to me when reading their report that some of the previous research they looked at did have positive results, but others not so much.

 So like many premature ejaculation treatments, it works well for some (myself included), but not for others.
 I definitely think it’s worth trying though – it’s free, easy to practice and in a couple of weeks you’ll know if it’s working or not.

 You might also like

-If you’re interested in trying more natural techniques you might find it helpful to check out my reviews of some popular premature ejaculation guides.
+If you’re interested in developing control naturally, and would like more techniques to try, you might like to check out one of my recommended sexual stamina guides.

 If you have any questions, or thoughts about this technique, I’m very happy to try and help.
 So fire away in the comments below!